Performances and adaptations of The Star-Spangled Banner: Notable poor performances and changed lyrics

-Singer John Amirante performed a stirring rendition of the Canadian and American national anthems before the New York Rangers' win over the Vancouver Canucks in Game 7 of the 1994 Stanley Cup Finals.
+Singer John Amirante performed a stirring rendition of the Canadian and American national anthems before the New York Rangers' win over the Vancouver Canucks in game seven of the 1994 Stanley Cup Final.
 The National Hockey League and Major League Baseball require venues in both the U.S. and Canada to perform both "The Star-Spangled Banner" and "O Canada" (the Canadian national anthem) at games that involve teams from both countries.
 At interleague baseball games between the Toronto Blue Jays and Montreal Expos, only the Canadian anthem was played.
 When hockey legend Wayne Gretzky played his final game, Amirante changed the line of "O'er the land of the free" to "O'er the land of Wayne Gretzky" to reflect Gretzky's retirement.

 Steven Tyler of Aerosmith was invited to sing the national anthem at the 2001 Indianapolis 500.
 His performance was widely criticized when after singing "free" he sang a kind of phrase leading into "bam-de-la-bam-bam," and he also he changed the lyrics of the last line from "the home of the brave" to "the home of the Indianapolis 500."
 Tyler also erred while singing the anthem at the 2012 AFC Championship Game between the New England Patriots and the Baltimore Ravens.

 At the 2001 Pro Football Hall of Fame Game, Macy Gray was booed after stumbling over the words and singing offbeat.

 Pop singer Anastacia performed the anthem before the 2002 MLB All-Star Game but sang "gave truth" instead of "gave proof".
 The game ended in a controversial 7–7 tie after 11 innings.

 Before an April 25, 2003 NBA playoff game between the Portland Trail Blazers and the Dallas Mavericks, 13-year-old Natalie Gilbert forgot the words "At the twilight's last gleaming", and Trail Blazers coach Maurice Cheeks rushed over to help her and they finished it together, the entire Rose Garden Arena crowd accompanying them.
 Cheeks and Gilbert received a standing ovation after the song.